Labor Certification for Non-Teaching Positions

 The minimum labor certification requirements for non-teaching positions include:

-- No U.S. workers (U.S. citizens, lawful permanent residents, and asylees/refugees with work permission) who met all MQs and DQs applied and are able, willing, and available to take the position.
+- No U.S. workers (i.e. U.S. citizens, lawful permanent residents, and certain immigrants with work authorization) who met all MQs and DQs applied and are able, willing, and available to take the position.

 - A competitive search was conducted (see “Recruitment Procedures” and “Evaluation & Selection,” below)

 - Permanent position (i.e. tenured, tenure-track, or for a term of indefinite or unlimited duration in which the employee would have the expectation of continued employment; there is no specified employment end date and is not seasonal or intermittent.)

 - Bona fide job opportunity – position actually exists and is not based on “self-employment”; the employer would be willing to hire a qualified U.S. worker.

 - Position is not vacant or at issue due to a strike or labor dispute involving a work stoppage.

 - Employee possessed all minimum and desirable qualifications before he/she was offered the position.

 - Required educational degree must have been conferred before the offer date unless “ABD” or “degree by [date]” or other qualifying language is included in the ad.